Aimee-Ffion Edwards

 Aimee-Ffion Edwards (born 21 November 1987) is a Welsh actress.
-She is best known for her television roles as Sketch in Skins, Esme Shelby in Peaky Blinders, Sophie in Detectorists, Abi in Loaded, and Shirley Dander in Slow Horses.
-Her video game voice roles include Rachel Baker in Everybody's Gone to the Rapture, Mio in the English dub of Xenoblade Chronicles 3, and as Ranni the Witch in Elden Ring.
+She is best known for her television roles as Esme Shelby in Peaky Blinders (2013–2022) and Shirley Dander in Slow Horses (2022–present), and her video game voice roles as Rachel Baker in Everybody's Gone to the Rapture, Mio in Xenoblade Chronicles 3, and Ranni the Witch in Elden Ring.

 Early life and education

 Aimee-Ffion Edwards was born in Newport, on 21 November 1987.

-Ffion is fluent in English and Welsh, having attended the Welsh-speaking schools Ysgol Gymraeg Casnewydd (Newport Welsh Medium Primary School) and Ysgol Gyfun Gwynllyw (Torfaen Welsh Medium High School).
+Edwards is fluent in English and Welsh, having attended the Welsh-speaking schools Ysgol Gymraeg Casnewydd (Newport Welsh Medium Primary School) and Ysgol Gyfun Gwynllyw (Torfaen Welsh Medium High School).
 She played for a local youth rugby team, the only girl on the boys' team, until she was 14.
 She would often go from her ballet lessons to rugby matches.
 She studied A-level drama and later joined the National Youth Theatre of Wales.